eftpos Payments Australia Limited (ABN 37 136 180 366)

 We collect personal information in a number of ways, including:

-- directly from you (if it is reasonable and practicable to do so) for example, when you provide information by phone, in application forms or other agreements, or when you submit your personal details through our website (eg. for marketing campaigns, certification authority services);
+- directly from you (if it is reasonable and practicable to do so) for example, when you provide information by phone, in application forms or other agreements, or when you submit your personal details through our website (eg. for marketing campaigns, certification authority services or complaints) or through the project management tool used by us in conjunction with our service providers;

-- from third parties for example from our members (which are banks and retailers and their aggregators) and from other entities that provide payment processing and related services for the purposes of the eftpos payment system;
+- from third parties for example from our members (which are banks and retailers and their aggregators) and from other entities that provide payment processing, disputes and chargeback handling and related services for the purposes of the eftpos payment system;

 - when you visit our website (refer below for details on information collected through use of our website).